vardamanpk/vardamanpk/README.md

 - LinkedIn: [https://in.linkedin.com/in/vardamanpk]

-- 🔭 I’m currently working on preprocessing module to fine-tune AI models
+- 🔭 I’m currently working on preprocessing module that can be used to fine-tune/train AI models
-- 👯 I’m looking to collaborate on AI and Blockchain related projects
+- 🎭 I’m looking to collaborate on AI and Blockchain related projects